esyede/alitphp/README.md

 ### Playing with Hive

-Hive is a variable that holds an array of whole system variables.
+Hive (like a bee hive) is a variable that holds an array of whole system variables.
 Alit provide some method to play around with it.
-Let's take a look some of them:
+Let's take a look at some of them:

-Set a value
+Set a value to hive:

 ```php
 $app->set('profile',[